| skip specific nav links

 Project specific Section 106 PAs may also be used to conclude Section 106 consultation and resolve adverse effects to historic properties on complex projects, multiple undertakings, or when the effects of an undertaking on historic properties cannot be determined prior to concluding Section 106 review.
 Examples of project specific PAs include State Route 520 Widening and Bridge Replacement Project, Interstate 5 to Medina in Washington State and a PA that addresses the cumulative effects of rockfall mitigation on a National Historic Landmark in Colorado.

 FHWA – ACHP Partnership

-Since February of 2004, the FHWA has partnered with the ACHP to support research and innovation in coordinating Section 106 compliance with transportation planning and project development.
+Since 2004, the FHWA has partnered with the ACHP to support research and innovation in coordinating Section 106 compliance with transportation planning and project development.
 The ACHP’s FHWA Program is managed by a full time senior staff member who serves as the FHWA Liaison and the principle point of contact for handling FHWA program and project review.
 The position is within the Office of Federal Agency Programs (OFAP) at the ACHP.
-In addition to assisting FHWA divisions in completing Section 106 review, the ACHP’s Liaison and Transportation Policy Team work with FHWA and the Department of Transportation on the development legislation, regulations, and implementing guidance for programs with the potential to affect historic properties.
-The tangible results of the partnership between FHWA and the ACHP include the execution of 28 Programmatic Agreements (PAs) and amended PAs for streamlining Section 106 review since 2004; the guidance and case studies included on this website; a nationwide exemption from review for the Interstate Highway System; and the development and delivery of training in Section 106 and Native American consultation.
+In addition to assisting FHWA divisions in completing Section 106 review, the ACHP’s Liaison and Transportation Policy Team work with FHWA and the Department of Transportation on the development of legislation, regulations, and implementing guidance for programs with the potential to affect historic properties.
+The tangible results of the partnership between FHWA and the ACHP include the execution of over 40 statewide Programmatic Agreements (PAs) and amended PAs for streamlining Section 106 review; guidance and case studies included on this website; a nationwide exemption from review for the Interstate Highway System; a Program Comment that addresses Section 106 consideration for qualifying post-1945 common bridges; and the development and delivery of training in Section 106 and Native American consultation.

 For More Information from our Preservation Partners: